VoonaSarayu/LedgerFlow/README.md

 ## 📸 Demo & Screenshots

-The interface is designed to feel premium and modern, with a dark, glassmorphic dashboard focused on clarity and usability.
-Key views include:
+LedgerFlow is designed to feel premium, modern, and highly usable.
+The following views highlight the experience across the product:

 - Dashboard overview with billing and growth insights
 - Invoices and customer management screens